luismanriqueruiz/tableau-api-lib/README.md

 ``from tableau_api_lib import sample_config``
 ``print(sample_config)``

 The config object can have multiple environments.
-The default environment is defined as 'tableau_prod', and you can change this if needed by specifying an 'env' parameter when calling the TabelauServerConnection class.
+The default environment is defined as 'tableau_prod', and you can change this if needed by specifying an 'env' parameter when calling the TableauServerConnection class.
 For each environment you have, define them.
 For example:

     tableau_config = {